 Each strand of yarn exerts a pull on the loom frame rails.
 The more strands of yarn, the more strain on the loom frame.
 The tighter you weave, the more strain on the frame.
 Towards the end of the project the weaving gets tighter and tighter and can be enough to bend the rails.
 Or as some have found out with home-built looms, the tension can cause structural failure.
 Just saying, looms with finer pin spacing need to be strong and one-piece oak rails are strong.

-Go to www.etsy.com/shop/RogersLooms and you can see what I have listed there.
+Go to www.etsy.com/shop/RogersLooms and you can see what I have presently have listed for sale there.

 Fine Sett Trilooms

 I can now make Fine Sett Adj. triangle looms of any size.
 I may have some made, but not listed in my Etsy shop, inquire email@example.com

 Fine Sett triangle looms might not be for beginners, unless you for sure have fine yarn.

 An experienced triloom weaver will know whether they want one or not.
 I usually sell fine sett trilooms to handspinners who want to use their thin yarns on a frame loom with close pin spacing.

 Direct Sales: I could sell you anything I have on Etsy or Ebay directly at a discount.
 Contacting me via email will ensure you that I will hold the item for you until payment is received.
 If you want to pay instantly, I can send a PayPal invoice, all I would need is your email address.
 I will need to give you the mailing address and pay-to information if you want to send a check or MO.

 Either way, I will first have to get your zip postal code in order to figure the exact shipping, without handling charge, to your location.
 I may have to package the loom first to get the shipping weight and dimensions thus the actual shipping cost.
 So it will take some back-and-forth communication.